brandur/org/fragments/monkeybrains.md

 between walking back and forth on the roof checking sight lines, dialing back into headquarters to have energetic conversations about local access points with his colleagues, and staring forlornly at adjacent buildings.
-By the end of it I already had a mental shopping list of alternate service providers ready.
+By the end of it I had a mental shopping list of alternate service providers prepared and ready to go.
 As he left, he promised to add a ticket into their system for follow-up, and to do everything in their power for me, a little like a doctor might in hushed tones after telling someone that they were terminally ill.

 As I was leaving the house this morning I got a response on my support ticket: they'd been able to use equipment at their office to remotely reconfigure my